boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 The NETCONF access control model {{!RFC8341}} provides the means to restrict access for particular NETCONF or RESTCONF users to a preconfigured subset of all available NETCONF or RESTCONF protocol operations and content.

-In order to avoid the need for a mapping table to associate source/destination IP addresses and slices’ specific S-NSSAIs, {{sec-ip-hof}} describes an approach where some or all S-NSSAI bits are embedded in an IPv6 address using an algorithm approach.
+In order to avoid the need for a mapping table to associate source/destination IP addresses and slices' specific S-NSSAIs, {{sec-ip-hof}} describes an approach where some or all S-NSSAI bits are embedded in an IPv6 address using an algorithm approach.
 An attacker from within the transport network who has access to the mapping configuration may infer the slices to which belong a packet.
 It may also alter these bits which may lead to steering the packet via a distinct network slice, and thus lead to